The Agile Workplace

 Learn how we cut FICU's turnover from 37% to 7%.
 Our case study shows the impact of effective leadership training, a new approach to feedback, and smarter hiring.
 Get the key to a stronger team.

-A Case Study: Conflict in Action – Defining the Business Problem with Dispute Resolution
+A Case Study: Conflict in Action – Defining the Business Problem and the Cost of Inaction

-Interestingly, the more seasoned employee feels he too has tried to make amends but rebuffed in his attempts.
-Both attempt to move on yet there’s no resolution.
+Interestingly, the more seasoned employee feels he has tried to reach out and make amends but has rebuffed his attempts.
+He feels undermined, losing respect and credibility from other co-workers.

 Is this YOU?